skip to content

 (2) The programme’s taught component also includes six advanced elective courses that are taken throughout the year.
 These courses are to be selected by the students from a list of subjects available at the Department of Chemical Engineering and Biotechnology as well as at other departments across the University.
 The advanced courses are offered along three main axes:

-- Analysis (examples of courses normally available include mathematical biology of the cell, biophysics, cellular and molecular biomechanics, computational neuroscience, systems biology, modelling, simulation and machine learning, and optical microscopy)
+- Analysis (examples of courses normally available include mathematical biology of the cell, biophysics, cellular and molecular biomechanics, computational neuroscience, modelling, simulation and machine learning, and optical microscopy)

-- Applications (for example, courses on bionanotechnology, biomimetics, biosensors and bioelectronics, chemical biology and drug discovery, biomaterials, healthcare biotechnology, medical physics, and pharmaceutical engineering)
+- Applications (for example, courses on bionanotechnology, biomimetics, biosensors and bioelectronics, biomaterials, healthcare biotechnology, medical physics, and pharmaceutical engineering)

 - Business (topics normally covered include strategic management, international business, innovation and management of intellectual property, and management of technology).